aws-samples/aws-modernization-with-dynatrace/content/30_mobilize/20_review_eztravel.md

 ## Dynatrace OneAgent

-These two VMs were created using a [CloudFormation Script](https://github.com/dt-demos/modernize-workshop-setup/blob/master/aws/workshopCloudFormationTemplate.yaml) and the [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) boot scripts where used to installing easyTravel and the Dynatrace OneAgent.
+These two EC2 Instances were created using a [CloudFormation Script](https://github.com/dt-demos/modernize-workshop-setup/blob/master/aws/workshopCloudFormationTemplate.yaml) and the [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) boot scripts where used to installing easyTravel and the Dynatrace OneAgent.

 If you were wondering **HOW** we already installed the Dynatrace OneAgent, just right click on the host named **YOUR_LAST_NAME-workshop-ez** and pick the **Instance settings** menu and then **View/Change user data**

 ![image](/images/ec2-userdata.png)

-These two command download and run the installer.
+These two command will download and run the OneAgent installer.
 The URL and token you entered earlier were passed as parameters to the CloudFormation template.

 ![image](/images/oneagent-userdata.png)